warisgeek/your-first-pwapp/README.md

 These are the resource files needed for the [Your first Progressive Web App](https://codelabs.developers.google.com/codelabs/your-first-pwapp/) code lab from Google.

-This is a work in progress, if you find a mistake, please [file an issue](https://github.com/googlecodelabs/your-first-pwapp/issues).
-Thanks!

 ## What you’ll learn
 * How to design and construct an app using the “app shell” method
 * How to make your app work offline